CsatiZoltan/t8code-wiki/Coding-Guideline.md

 Every API design MUST aim for a minimal API surface without sacrificing on product requirements.
 API design SHOULD NOT include unnecessary resources, relations, actions or data.
 API design SHOULD NOT add functionality until deemed necessary ([YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).

 Or in other words, add as few routines as possible in the header files and declare helper routines as `static`.
-If in the future, a helper routine is needed elsewhere, either duplicate the code or move the declaration into a header file.
+If in the future, a helper routine is needed elsewhere, move the declaration into a header file.

 ### Robustness